jameshughes89/cs102/src/site/topics/objects-review/objects-review.rst

     bFriend = aFriend;

-* In the above example, ``bFriend = aFriend`` copies the contents of ``aFriend`` and puts the copy in ``bFriend``
-    * So, the reference stored in ``aFriend`` gets copied

 * This also means that the object that ``bFriend`` used to point to now has no reference to it

     .. image:: reference_lost.png
        :width: 500 px
        :align: center

 .. warning::

-    You may think that assignment works differently for primitive types when compared and objects, but, think about what is actually stored in the variable.
+    One may feel that the assignment works different between primitive types when compared to objects, but this is wrong.

+    Remember what is stored in the variables --- the contents of the variables are copied.
+The variables may store a primitive type, or maybe a reference to an object.
+Either way, it's the variable's contents that are copied.

 Contact List Class